Skip to content

 pertmux can monitor AI coding agent instances running in your tmux panes.
 Agents are enabled by including their section in the config file.

-opencode is currently the only supported coding agent.
+opencode is a supported coding agent.
 The architecture is pluggable — see Extending pertmux and Contributing if you’d like to add support for another agent.

 opencode must be started with the --port 0 flag so it launches its local HTTP server on a random port. pertmux uses this server to query session status.